dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/200_Schwarz_Lemma.md

 :::

-## Tie's Extra Questions: Spring 2015
+## Tie's Extra Questions: Spring 2015 (Equality of modulus) #complex/exercise/completed

 :::{.problem title="?"}
 Let $f$ and $g$ be non-zero analytic functions on a region $\Omega$.